mdashlw/booru-uploader-ts/README.md

 - `DEVIANTART_CLIENT_ID` and `DEVIANTART_CLIENT_SECRET` - register an app here: https://www.deviantart.com/developers/apps
 - additional setup for DeviantArt: edit your app to add `http://localhost:1341/callback` to "OAuth2 Redirect URI Whitelist", then do `npm run deviantart-oauth`
 - `DEVIANTART_COOKIE` - login to https://www.deviantart.com/ in incognito and copy the cookie
-- `DEVIANTART_CSRF_TOKEN` - on the same page, click View Page Source and Ctrl+F for csrf
+- `DEVIANTART_CSRF_TOKEN` - on the same page, click View Page Source and Ctrl+F for "csrf"
+- DeviantArt cookie and csrf token are linked.
+When you change the cookie, you need to update the csrf token as well.
 - `TUMBLR_COOKIE` - login to https://www.tumblr.com/ in incognito and copy the cookie. important: create an empty blog on the account. the last one in the list will be used for exporting images
 - `FURAFFINITY_COOKIE` - login to https://www.furaffinity.net/ and copy the cookie. make sure to set time zone to Greenwich Mean Time with Daylight correction OFF here: https://www.furaffinity.net/controls/settings/
 - `DISCORD_CDN_BOT_TOKEN` - used for refreshing Discord CDN links. make a bot here and copy the BOT TOKEN: https://discord.com/developers/applications